 12. Pierre-Auguste Renoir

-"Two Sisters (On the Terrace)" by Pierre-Auguste Renoir was created in the late 19th century during the Impressionist movement.
-It was painted on the terrace of the Maison Fournaise, a riverside restaurant along the Seine.
-Renoir's choice of location allowed him to capture the relaxed ambiance of the outdoors and the play of natural light on the subjects.
+Pierre-Auguste Renoir created "Two Sisters (On the Terrace)" in the late 19th century as part of the Impressionist movement.
+The scene was painted at the Maison Fournaise, a restaurant along the Seine, which allowed him to capture natural light and a relaxed outdoor setting.

-In the painting, the two sisters are depicted in a moment of leisure, seated outdoors.
-Notably, they hold a small basket containing balls of wool, suggesting a domestic and familial context.
-The subject who sat for the older sister was Jeanne Darlot, a future French actress.
+The two sisters sit together in a moment of leisure, holding a small basket filled with balls of wool.
+The model for the older sister was Jeanne Darlot, who later became a French actress.

 This quiz was reviewed by FunTrivia editor looney_tunes before going online.